 Maybe I digress with the dolphin stuff: the internet’s constant proliferation of novelty.

 Breaking the Predominant View: Ecstatic Birth

-As entertaining as these fictional episodes are, what’s being pioneered in the alternative community should be examined soberly and informed intelligence.
+As entertaining as these fictional episodes are, what’s being pioneered in the alternative community should be examined soberly and with informed intelligence.
 I once saw a critique of the variety of doula and midwife certifications and lack thereof, depending what state in which they are working.
 The lack of consistent regulation is startling.
 It leads to a, in some cases, warranted stigma of unsafe conditions.

 With this change, mainstream stigma surrounding doulas, midwives and waterbirth will disappear.
 Future generations see the terrifying ambiance and stereotype of pain surrounding the common medical approaches and media representations of birth as archaic and silly.